delta-io/delta/.github/ISSUE_TEMPLATE/protocol-rfc.md

 ### Willingness to contribute

-The Delta Lake Community encourages bug fix contributions.
-Would you or another member of your organization be willing to contribute a fix for this bug to the Delta Lake code base?
+The Delta Lake Community encourages protocol innovations.
+Would you or another member of your organization be willing to contribute this feature to the Delta Lake code base?

 - [ ] Yes.
 I can contribute.
 - [ ] Yes.
 I would be willing to contribute with guidance from the Delta Lake community.